Here's What we know for sure. . .

 Next we threw some chicken fencing over the frame and used staples to hold the chicken wire in place.

 A snow storm came before we were able to finish this, it held up very well.
 If you look at the inside roof area, you can see that we braced the wire on the top.
 Now all we need to do is close up the ends.
-With this type of structure, I think sapplings could be used as the skeletal frame should the need arise.
-Over all, it can be built in a day and put to use immediately with minnimal cash investment.
+With this type of structure, I think tree saplings could be used as the skeletal frame should the need arise.
+Over all, it can be built in a day and put to use immediately with minimal cash investment.

 Updated Photos: